cox-labs/perseuspy/README.rst

    If the command doesn't produce any error you can exit `python` by pressing `CTRL+c`.
 #.
 Add `python` to your `PATH` (optional).
 Makes it easier for Perseus to find the Python
    installation.
 There are many resources on how to add programs to the `PATH` available online.
-#.
-To update you installation to the latest version of `perseuspy` simply add `--upgrade` to the
-   installation command: `pip install --upgrade perseuspy`.

 Usage
 ------------